- Home

 Is the internet good in South Africa?

 In major cities like Cape Town and Johannesburg, yes — fiber broadband regularly delivers 50-100 Mbps, and 4G/5G mobile networks push 30-80 Mbps.
 South Africa has Africa's most developed internet infrastructure.
-However, load shedding (scheduled power outages) can knock out connectivity for hours at a time, and coverage drops sharply in rural areas.
-For digital nomads, Cape Town specifically offers near-first-world connectivity.
+Load shedding (scheduled power outages), which was a major issue in 2022-2024, has been largely resolved — Eskom went 300+ consecutive days without load shedding as of March 2026.
+Coverage drops sharply in rural areas, but for urban digital nomads, Cape Town specifically offers near-first-world connectivity.

 What is the best eSIM for South Africa?